NRHA Rules Score a Minus 1 ½

 - The NCHA take action, at the event, immediately banning the responsible party rather than waiting weeks or months.
 A strong message of non-acceptance.

-- The NCHA apply a measure of accountability of any act the general public perceives as a violation.
+- The NCHA apply a measure of accountability for any act the general public perceives as a violation.
 A transparent and accountable process, ensuring the welfare of horses.

 To go that extra step, the NCHA actually document what abuse is: